munificent/game-programming-patterns/book/structure-of-arrays.markdown

-many optimizations sacrifice abstraction for speed. abstraction is about building interfaces to obscure what's going on. that decoupling makes it easier to change things without affecting other stuff. abstrction about generalization, about being flexible by not making assumptions.
+many optimizations sacrifice abstraction for speed. abstraction is about building interfaces to obscure what's going on. that decoupling makes it easier to change things without affecting other stuff. abstraction about generalization, about being flexible by not making assumptions.

 perf is often about the concrete. opt often starts with "assuming we only need